Rails with GraphQL

 Why this shape works

 Rails handles the application shell: routing, database config, models, migrations, validations, and environment wiring.
-GraphQL gives clients a typed query surface without creating a pile of custom REST endpoints for every screen.
+GraphQL gives clients a typed query surface without creating a custom REST endpoint for every screen.

 The setup is small enough that you can inspect all of it.
 That matters more than the generator output.
-The first thing I check after install is the generated schema, the base query type, and how errors are returned.
-If those are clear, the rest of the app can grow without much ceremony.
+I usually check the generated schema, the base query type, and how errors are returned before building features.
+If those pieces are muddy, the app will stay muddy.

 What to inspect next